Thundastormgod/ClinixAI/README.md

 - ✅ Model persists across container restarts
 - ✅ Model persists across `docker-compose down/up`
 - ✅ Only need to download once per machine

+### Do I need to upload documents every time?

+**No!** The Neo4j knowledge graph persists in a Docker volume.
+Once documents are uploaded and chunked, they stay there unless you delete the volume.

+**For teams**: Use the backup/restore scripts to share a pre-loaded database:
+1. Person with docs: `.\backup_neo4j.ps1` → Share the `.dump` file
+2. Team members: `.\restore_neo4j.ps1 backup.dump` → Instant knowledge base!

 ### Can I use a different model?